Jasbir96/devops-example/notes.md

 1. **Develop**: Accordian
    1. how to make sure a multiple features can be developed parallely ??
       **ans** :  you create feature / bug branch and develop your feature there
-   2. how to make sure the code you wrote is running and follow code standards, readable  ??
+   2. how to make sure the
+      1. code you wrote is running will it also run if released : `npm run build`
+       3. readable : format
+      3. follow code standards,
+         1. you are not writing any potenitially buggy code :
+            1. eval, var, unuused variables X
+         2. some rules : styling

    **and**
    3. you have completed all the feature requirement ??